Forget about Haaland, Neymar and Messi: Barcelona are battling bankruptcy | Goal.com

 As previously reported by Goal, the club could be forced to cash in on one of its 'untouchables', such as Marc-Andre ter Stegen, Frenkie de Jong or Ansu Fati.

-The other member of that most coveted quartet was, of course, Messi, and his future will obviously have a massive impact on finances as the highest-paid player at the club (£500,000/$600,000).
+The other member of that most coveted quartet was, of course, Messi, and his future will obviously have a massive impact on finances as the highest-paid player at the club (£500,000/$600,000 per week).

 Should the Argentine leave when his contract expires this summer, an enormous weight will be removed from the club's wage bill.
 He's aware of that, too, which is why he felt it would have been best for the club to let him go at the end of last season.